SEGA’s director of animation says the ‘world is ready for another Sonic TV show’

-Comedian E-book has had the prospect to interview Yukio Kusumoto who’s SEGA’s Director of Animation.
-With the success of Sonic’s animated shorts comparable to Sonic Mania Journey and so forth he was requested whether or not he felt it was time for Sonic to have a brand new cartoon present on tv.
+Comedian E-book has had the possibility to interview Yukio Kusumoto who’s SEGA’s Director of Animation.
+With the success of Sonic’s animated shorts reminiscent of Sonic Mania Journey and many others he was requested whether or not he felt it was time for Sonic to have a brand new cartoon present on tv.
 Kusumoto replied by saying that he thinks the world is prepared for it to occur.

-ComicBook.com: Do you suppose the recognition of those shorts may ultimately result in a full on present in the identical fashion?
-Is the world prepared for an additional animated Sonic TV present?
+ComicBook.com: Do you assume the recognition of those shorts might ultimately result in a full on present in the identical fashion?
+Is the world prepared for one more animated Sonic TV present?

-Yukio Kusumoto: I feel the world is certainly prepared for an additional TV present, and I might like to work on it.
-There are a number of discussions and that is coming from me personally […] I might love Sonic to proceed, so I’ll maintain attempting to place extra stuff on the market.
+Yukio Kusumoto: I feel the world is certainly prepared for one more TV present, and I might like to work on it.
+There are a number of discussions and that is coming from me personally […] I might love Sonic to proceed, so I’ll preserve making an attempt to place extra stuff on the market.

 Supply